WHITE CLAWED - CRAYFISH SURVEYS

-The White-clawed Crayfish population has dramatically declined because of pollution, competition and disease transferred by non-native species.
-Due to the protection afforded to them, a White-clawed Crayfish survey may be required if distribution and historical records suggest they may be present within the watercourse in your site or on adjacent land.
-These surveys will determine if White-clawed Crayfish are present and whether the proposed works will adversely affect the species.
+The White clawed-Crayfish population has dramatically declined because of pollution, competition and disease transferred by non-native species.
+Due to the protection afforded to them, White clawed-Crayfish Surveys may be required if distribution and historical records suggest they may be present within the watercourse in your site or on adjacent land.
+At JCA our surveys will determine if White clawed-Crayfish are present and whether the proposed works will adversely affect the species.
 For example, for informing management plans of monitoring the effectiveness of habitat management based on indicator species.
 Terrestrial invertebrate surveys are often needed on ecologically sensitive sites.
 Aquatic invertebrates are often required to monitor water quality, particularly if construction work causes runoff.

 Surveys can be carried out from April to September, but manual searches and netting must be avoided in late May and June.
 If it is found that white-clawed crayfish are present a Mitigation Plan may be required to prevent or reduce negative impacts.

 White clawed-Crayfish are protected under Schedule 5 of the Wildlife and Countryside Act 1981.
 Under these legislations, it is an offense to:

 Intentionally take (capture) White clawed-Crayfish from the wild.

 Sell, offer for sale or advertise for sale live or dead White clawed-Crayfish.